hercules-ci/nixops-hercules-ci/README.md

     - [ ] Fix known_hosts handling: https://github.com/NixOS/nixops/pull/1464
     - [ ] Improve locking for real world use https://github.com/NixOS/nixops/pull/1470

+A module and resource for retrieving secrets will be added.

 ## Usage

 Add to your NixOps network expression: